Facebook

 Testicular Cancer Causes and Types

-- A history of undescended testicles.
-Testicles that have not descended into the scrotum (the sac that contains the testicles) are more susceptible to developing cancer because they get exposed to higher temperatures, which can damage the DNA of the cells and lead to tumor growth.
+A history of undescended testicles: Testicles that have not descended into the scrotum (the sac that contains the testicles) are more susceptible to developing cancer because they get exposed to higher temperatures, which can damage the DNA of the cells and lead to tumor growth.

-- HIV/AIDS.
-Men with HIV/AIDS are more susceptible to developing various types of cancer, including testicular cancer.
+HIV/AIDS: Men with HIV/AIDS are more susceptible to developing various types of cancer, including testicular cancer.

-- Cigarette smoking.
-Men who smoke cigarettes are more likely to develop testicular cancer than men who do not smoke.
+Cigarette smoking: Men who smoke cigarettes are more likely to develop testicular cancer than men who do not smoke.

 There are two main types of testicular cancer: seminomas and non-seminomas.

 • Seminomas are the less common type of tumor, accounting for about 30% of all testicular cancers.
-They tend to grow slowly and are usually found in men over 40.
+They tend to grow slowly and are typical in men over 40.
 Non-seminomas are the more common type of tumor, accounting for about 70% of all testicular cancers.
-They tend to grow more quickly and are usually found in men under 40.
+Men under 40 typically experience faster growth of these.
 The most common type of seminoma is classic seminoma.
 This subtype makes up about 80% of all seminomas.
 Classic seminomas tend to grow slowly and respond well to treatment.
 The other types of seminoma include spermatocytic seminoma and embryonal cell carcinoma.
 Spermatocytic seminomas make up about 10% of all seminomas.
-They tend to grow more slowly than classic seminomas and are usually found in men over 50.
+Men over 50 usually develop these at a slower rate compared to classic seminomas.
 Embryonal cell carcinomas make up about 5% of all seminomas.
-They tend to grow more quickly than classic seminomas and are usually found in men under 40.
+These typically grow faster than classic seminomas and are usually found in men under 40.

 Testicular Cancer Symptoms and Complications

-- A feeling of heaviness in the scrotum
+• A feeling of heaviness in the scrotum

-- A dull ache in the lower abdomen or groin
+• A dull ache in the lower abdomen or groin

-- A change in how the testicle feels
+• A change in how the testicle feels

-- Enlargement or tenderness of the breast tissue
+• Enlargement or tenderness of the breast tissue

-- Pain or discomfort in the testicle or scrotum
+• Pain or discomfort in the testicle or scrotum

-- Swelling or fluid buildup in the scrotum
+• Swelling or fluid buildup in the scrotum

 testicular cancer symptoms